Cobb County Police Department

 THE PENS DISPATCH

-Welcome to the April edition of THE PENS DISPATCH.
-This bulletin is brought to you from the Precinct IV Criminal Investigations Unit and is designed to keep you aware of crime trends in your area and measures you can take to keep you and your family safe.
+Welcome to the November edition of THE PENS DISPATCH.
+This bulletin is brought to you from the Precinct IV Criminal Investigations Unit and is designed to keep you aware of crime trends in your area and tips on measures you can take to keep you and your family safe.